Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 Test code:

-F0003 - Qualitative detection of Cryptococcus neoformans by polymerase chain reaction
+F0003 - Ultrasensitive qualitative detection of Cryptococcus neoformans by real time polymerase chain reaction

 Cryptococcus neoformans is a fungus that is found worldwide and is the etiologic agent of cryptococcosis.
 It is commonly associated with old pigeon manure, but it has also been recovered from dried excreta of chickens, sparrows, starlings, and other birds.
 C. neoformans uses the creatinine in avian feces as a nitrogen source.
 It thereby gains a competitive advantage over other microorganisms and multiplies exceedingly well in dry bird manure accumulated in places that are not in direct sunlight.